rtarassov/PersonTest/README.md

 # PersonTest
 Students array with user input

-# Write a program creates an object of a person.
+# Write a program that creates an object of a person.
 User can state how many people to create

 # Use the object to create multiple persons with the following attributes based on user's input